mikelovesrobots/mmmm/README.md

 A: Magicavoxel and VoxelShop for exporting the collada files

 Q: Are these characters rigged?

 A: Nope.
+I don't really understand how to fit that into my process.
 I recommend making them waddle or sticking a popsicle stick up their butt and dragging them around.
-It's cartoony, you'll get away with it.

 Licensing
 ---------------------